tonytw1/wellynews/README.md

 Changes in pages can be detected by periodically downloading and checking them.
 Changes in content checksums indicate potential new content.

-Pages often contain elements such as timestamps which mean a pages checksum changes even if contains no new content.
+Pages often contain elements such as timestamps which make page's checksum unstable even if contains no new content.
-This should be filtered out before checksum pages.
+Only comparing the plain text content of a page helps to reduce these false positives.

 ### Accepted feed items view